IvoNet/docker-rcrack/README.md

 # rcrack - Audible aax 2 m4b converter

-This docker image has been based on the ivonet/mediatools image with the addition of having the [rcrack](https://github.com/inAudible-NG/tables) tool installed
+This docker image has been based on the ivonet/mediatools image with the addition of having the [rcrack](https://github.com/inAudible-NG/tables) tool installed.

-Now if you have an Audible account and want to have your books available offline without the irritating DRM on it you can use this tool.
+Now if you have an Audible account and want to have your books available offline without the irritating DRM you can use this tool.

+A script has been written around it to:
+- using ffprobe to find the checksum of the aax file and extract some essential metadata (json)
+- using rcrack to retrieve the Activation Bytes based on the checksum
+- using the Activation bytes to convert the aax to m4b with ffmpeg (keeping as much metadata as possible)
+- using AtomicParsley to put the minimal metadata into the m4b
+- using ffmpeg to extract the cover
+- using mp4art to add the cover to the m4b
+- moving the final m4b to the /output volume

+See Usage...

 # Prerequisites